-If you’re an Air Handling Unit manufacturer and you’re looking for an available solution to your AHU fans supply issue then you’re in the right place, our Rosenberg centrifugal fans with free running impellers are designed for installation into appliances such as Air Handling Units or Multiple Fan Arrays and are available on short lead times or from stock.
+If you’re an air handling unit manufacturer and you’re looking for a solution to your AHU fans supply issue then you’re in the right place, our Rosenberg centrifugal fans with free running impellers are designed for installation into appliances such as air handling units or multiple fan arrays.
+Our EC plug fans are available on short lead times.
 Talk to our specialist OEM team to discuss your industrial AHU fan requirements and to request a copy of our stock schedule.

 Physically, an air handling unit is a factory-made bespoke case assembly, often made from anodised aluminium or plastic coated galvanised steel (GSS).
 Thermal and acoustic insulation is enclosed between the outer and inner skins to reduce noise of air handling units.
 Within this outer GSS casing, extraction fans and drives sit inside to perform the main bulk of work for the ventilation unit.
 The single fan or multiple ahu fans and other necessary equipment perform the fundamental functions of circulating, cleaning, heating, cooling, humidifying, dehumidifying and mixing of air.